-Adopters Emily and Ben began their adoption journey with PACT after one failed round of IVF and a subsequent round which unfortunately ended in miscarriage.
-Their gorgeous daughter, Dotty-Rose, came home to live with them in 2020.
+Adopters Lily* and Alex* began their adoption journey with PACT after one failed round of IVF and a subsequent round which unfortunately ended in miscarriage.
+Their gorgeous daughter Cassie* came home to live with them in 2020.

-Speaking about why they considered adopter after IVF, Emily said,
+Speaking about why they considered adopter after IVF, Lily said,

 “We just didn’t want to wait any longer to start our family; we knew from experience that biological connection is in no way essential for strong and loving familial relationships to flourish.
 We decided to give ourselves some time to recover emotionally from the IVF process so we could start our adoption journey the following year.”

-You can read their story here, which was featured in The Sun's Fabulous magazine.
+Their story was featured in The Sun’s Fabulous magazine.